 With a total liquid hydrogen capacity approaching 5 liters, CHEF has been the most heavily utilized cryogenic system in the first decade of the HYPER lab.
 Read the stories below about the individual projects and research highlights CHEF has enabled.

 An up to 40% increase in cooling capacity of hydrogen boil-off can be realized when equilibrium parahydrogen-orthohydrogen conversion occurs at 50K.
 This equates to more energy extraction per mass of boil-off and enables longer-duration liquid hydrogen storage.
-This is advantageous when considering use of the current most high-performance chemical and nuclear rocket propellant in liquid hydrogen.
-Experimentally grounded Computational Fluid Dynamics (CFD) models can further identify flow optimization strategies able to maximize entropy generation absorbed through the parahydrogen-orthohydrogen conversion.
+Such mass savings are advantageous when considering use of the most high-performance chemical and nuclear rocket propellant today in liquid hydrogen.
+Experimentally grounded Computational Fluid Dynamics (CFD) models can further identify flow optimization strategies able to minimize entropy generation in the core flow.
+The parahydrogen-orthohydrogen conversion in the outer flow enables entropy generation absorption to further improve performance.
 Tools such as CHEF provide the ability to sample the effects of Heisenberg Vortex Tube (HVT) optimization through fully calibrated temperature, parahydrogen-orthohydrogen composition, and mass flowrate measurement of both outlets.
 Software tools such as OpenFOAM can then be used with the experimental data to understand the fundamental physics of high Mach number reactive swirling flow.

 The National Aeronautics and Space Administration (NASA)